 When I first started writing fiction, I searched exhaustively for writing advice, and found plenty that was useful.
 Here are a few of the things I’ve learned.

 - It goes without saying that if you want to become a writer then you need to be a reader.
 But read critically, rather than just letting the words flow over you.
 Try and figure out what makes some books work and others not.
 Study your favourite writers, how they begin chapters, how they end them, how they create characters, include detail, their use of language, how they raise the tension to keep you turning the page.
-Read poetry – it’s wonderful for giving you a sense of the rhythm of language, and the precise use of words.
+Read poetry – it’s wonderful for giving you a sense of the rhythm of language, syntax, and the precise use of words.